rollacaster/thomas-sojka.tech/src/pages/elcontext/index.md

 ## My use case

-The original reason to create `elcontext` was to setup my development environment depending on my current location.
-I start different applications depending on my locations (workplace, home).
+The original reason to create `elcontext` was to setup my development environment depending on my current location (e.g. workplace, home).
 I use [prodigy](https://github.com/rejeep/prodigy.el) to define services I need and `elcontext` starts them.